|FI120||10 - 14 Sep 2018||London - UK||5,500|

 Why Choose this Training Course?

-This five-day International Financial Reporting Standards (IFRS) for the Oil and Gas Industry training course develops an essential understanding of Oil & Gas Exploration & Production (E&P) accounting, reporting and performance measurement issues and practices.
+This 5-Day PetroKnowledge IFRS for the Oil and Gas Industry training course develops an essential understanding of Oil & Gas accounting, reporting and performance measurement issues and practices.

-This PetroKnowledge training course develops your ability to prepare, use and critically evaluate information on E&P activities, applying specialist industry knowledge and relevant analytical skills.
+The PetroKnowledge training course develops your ability to prepare, use and critically evaluate information on Upstream, Midstream & Downstream Oil & Gas activities, applying specialist industry knowledge and relevant analytical skills.

 - Analysis and evaluation using practical case studies